 Asha attended the Boys & Girls Clubs of Greater Washington – Jelleff Community Center.
-This is where she met one of her mentors, Shaun Osborne.
-Having mentors like Shaun helped offer Asha encouragement and supported her growth into a leadership role within her organization and her community.
+This is where she met one of her mentors, Shawn Osborn.
+Having mentors like Shawn helped offer Asha encouragement and supported her growth into a leadership role within her organization and her community.

 “We are living in a crazy era,” says Asha.
 “It's important for young people to have adults who are there with them to celebrate their victories and to work with them through their values.
 Because life is never a flat street.
 I think it's important that our young people who are growing up, who are going to have to be the changemakers and who are going to have to really take over the world, have those mentors and have that support system, especially here within a space where you never know what’s going on with a kid.
 And there’s always going to be a support system here at the Boys & Girls Club.”

 Asha isn’t the only one who benefited from this mentor relationship.
-Shaun also speaks about learning a lot from Asha.
-“A mentor relationship is most ideal when we can learn from each other,” states Shaun.
+Shawn also speaks about learning a lot from Asha.
+“A mentor relationship is most ideal when we can learn from each other,” states Shawn.
 “We’ve learned together as we’ve gone through this process...
 That’s what working with Boys & Girls Clubs is all about – building relationships.”

 Boys & Girls Club of Bluffton, South Carolina